sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_linux_kernel_modules.md

 ARCH: architecture targetes as the kernel knows it.

-CROSS_COMPILE: set this to the prefix of your toolchain (including the trailing dash "-") So if the toolchain is invoked as say x86_64-pc-linux-gnu-gcc, just remove the trailing gcc and that is what should be used: x86_64-pc-linux-gnu-.
+CROSS_COMPILE: set this to the prefix of your toolchain (including the trailing dash "-") So if the toolchain is invoked as say x86_64-pc-linux-gnu-gcc, just remove the trailing gcc and that is what should be used: `x86_64-pc-linux-gnu-`.

+example:
 ```
 $ make ARCH=arm CROSS_COMPILE=arm-buildroot-linux-uclibgnueabi- -C /home/..../..../output/build/linux-X.Y:Z m=${PWD} modules
 ```